Avalanche rout Coyotes 7-1 in Game 5 to win 1st-round series

 The avalanche continued in the second period.

 MacKinnon, a Hart Trophy finalist, scored on a slap shot from the right circle midway through and made it 5-0 from near the same spot on a power play.
-Zadorov closed out the second with his first goal of the postseason.
+Zadorov closed out the second with his first goal of the postseason, putting the Avalanche well on their way to .

+“We’ve been a group that for the most part has been together the last three, four years and we’ve grown together, been through the bad,” Landeskog said.
+“We’ve still got work to do, but what we have a locker room is a lot of character and obviously we’ve seen the product we can put on the ice.”

 Notes: Colorado C Vladislav Namestnikov missed his third straight game after being injured in Game 2. … Kuemper faced 34.2 shots per game in the series despite sitting out two full periods. … MacKinnon has a point in all eight postseason games, Colorado’s longest streak to open the playoffs since Peter Forsberg and Milan Hejduk in 2001.